Degrees, Certificates, & Transfer Preparation

 You can apply as early as October 1, and you do not need to wait to be admitted to SMC to apply.
 To be given full consideration, you must apply by March 2.

-pin.ed.gov.
-To expedite the financial aid process, have your parent or guardian apply for one also.
+Create your FSA ID username and password at fsaid.ed.gov.
+To expedite the financial aid process, have your parent create one also.

 When the FAFSA is sent to the Federal Processor, this information is put through the eligibility-determining formula and an Expected Family Contribution (EFC) is calculated.
 A Student Aid Report (SAR) on financial aid eligibility will be mailed to you.

-Santa Monica College offers many special programs and support services to assist you in reaching your education goals (see the listings starting on page 43 for more information).
+Santa Monica College offers many special programs and support services to assist you in reaching your education goals.

 Special programs include: